-4.3.2 Valhall shader core size
+4.3.2 Valhall and 5th Generation architecture shader core size

-The early-generation Valhall shader cores (Arm® MaliTM-G57, Mali-G68, Mali-G77, and Mali-G78) implement a four texel-per-clock and two pixel-per-clock shader core, with a variable amount of arithmetic performance depending on GPU mode.
+The Arm® Mali[TM]-G57, Mali-G68, Mali-G77, and Mali-G78 shader cores implement the Valhall architecture.
+These cores implement a four texel-per-clock and two pixel-per-clock shader core, with a variable amount of arithmetic performance depending on GPU model.

-The Mali-G610 and Mali-G710 shader core doubles the shader core throughput to eight texels per clock and four pixels per clock, so the per-core cycle counts reported by Mali Offline Compiler are expected to halve.
-However, Mali-G710 designs are likely to ship with fewer shader cores to offset the increase in shader core size.
+The Mali-G610, and Mali-G710 shader cores implement the Valhall architecture.
+This generation of hardware doubled the shader core throughput to eight texels per clock and four pixels per clock.
+The per-core cycle counts reported by Mali Offline Compiler are expected to halve compared to the earlier generation.
+However, these designs often use fewer shader cores to offset the increase in shader core size.

-The Mali-G510 and Mali-G310 shader cores support configurable amounts of arithmetic, texturing, and pixel throughput.
+The Mali-G510 and Mali-G310 shader cores implement the Valhall architecture.
+These cores support configurable amounts of arithmetic, texturing, and pixel throughput.
 This allows a silicon design to optimize the shader core for the expected workload, which is ideal for cost-sensitive markets.
 However, the performance per core is not consistent across configurations.
 The performance reports for Mali Offline Compiler assume the following configurations: